Review and road test of the Fiat Panda City Cross

 Design and Build

-The Panda City Cross certainly looks the part, although you'd have to give it a bit of a forensic examination to distinguish it from the full-fat 4x4 Cross variant.
+The Panda City Cross certainly looks the part, although you'd have to give it a bit of a forensic examination to distinguish it from the old full-fat 4x4 Cross variant.
 This model comes with body-coloured front and rear bumper inserts and side mouldings, plus contrasting black for the door mirror caps, roof bars and door handles.
-Completing the off-road look are the same 15-inch alloy wheels that can be found on the Panda Cross.
+Completing the off-road look are 15-inch alloy wheels.

 The squarical touches continue on inside.
 You'll find them in the instrument binnacle, on the steering wheel boss and on the ventilation controls.
 The dashboard can be enveloped in a colourful frame of your choosing, with a roomy storage pocket in front of the front passenger supposed to evoke a nod towards original Eighties Panda motoring.
 As for rear seat passenger space, well thanks to slimmer seats, it's perfectly adequate for a couple of fully-sized adults.
 Storage for big items is taken care of by a 225-litre boot.
 That's one of the largest luggage compartments in the city car segment.

 Getting your Panda dressed up like this doesn't come cheap.
 The cost of this City Cross Mild Hybrid 1.0 model is around £15,000.
 That makes this variant about £1,500 more than a base Panda 'Life' 1.0-litre derivative.
 The Panda Cross range also currently includes a 'Red' version (around £700 more); and if you can entertain the thought of paying over £17,000 for a Fiat Panda, there's a fully kitted-out 'Garmin' version.